-For 2013 and future years, a new 3.8% net investment income surtax is now levied on certain unearned income.
+A 3.8% net investment income surtax is levied on certain unearned income.
 The tax is levied on the lesser of net investment income or the amount by which modified AGI exceeds certain dollar amounts (\$250,000 for joint returns and \$200,000 for individuals).
 Investment income is: (1) gross income from interest, dividends, annuities, royalties, and rents (other than from a trade or business); (2) other gross income from any business to which the tax applies; and (3) net gain attributable to property other than property attributable to an active trade or business.
-Investment income does not include distributions from a qualified retirement plan or amounts subject to self-employment tax.
+Investment income does not include distributions from certain qualified retirement plans or amounts subject to self-employment tax.
 This rule applies mostly to passive businesses and the trading in financial instruments or commodities.
-With this additional tax, the maximum net capital gains rate at the Federal level is 23.8% in 2013 and 2014.
+With this additional tax, the maximum net long-term capital gains (and qualified dividend) tax rate at the Federal level is 23.8% in 2015 and 2016.

 Timing of Sales: You may want to time the sale of assets so as to have offsetting capital losses and gains.
 Capital losses may be fully deducted against capital gains and also may offset up to \$3,000 of ordinary income (\$1,500 for married filing separately).
-In general, when you take losses, you must first match your long-term losses against your long-term gains, and short-term losses against short-term gains.
-If there are any remaining losses, you may use them to offset any remaining long-term or short-term gains, or up to \$3,000 (or \$1,500) of ordinary income.
-HCA will, by early December, report short-term and long-term realized and unrealized gains and losses in taxable accounts managed by HCA to its clients so as to provide them with information that may be helpful in addressing year-end tax planning issues.
+In general, when you take losses, you must first match your long-term losses against your long-term gains and short-term losses against short-term gains.
+If there are any remaining losses, you may use them to offset any remaining long-term or short-term gains, and then up to \$3,000 (or \$1,500) of ordinary income.
+HCA will, by early December, report short-term and long-term realized and unrealized gains and losses in taxable accounts managed by HCA so as to provide clients with information that may be helpful in addressing year-end tax planning issues.